-MAT 1410 Statistics (4cr) OR MAT 2530 Statistics for Natural Sciences (4cr) MAT 2010 Computer Science I (4cr) MAT 2020 Computer Science II (4cr) GBL 2250 Introduction to Geographic Information Systems (4cr) GBL 3250 Advanced Geographic Information Systems (4cr) GBL 4990 Independent Study (4 credits required) 3.2.13 History and Political Science Faculty: Daleah B. Goodwin, Dongping Han, Chris Kypriotis (Chair), Philip L. Otterness, Alfredo (Riko) Rosete, J. Thomas Showalter 3.2.13.1 Program Overview The mission of the History and Political Science Department is to instruct students in the content and methodologies of History and Political Science while serving as exemplars of scholars working in those disciplines.
+MAT 1411 Applied Statistics (4cr) MAT 2010 Computer Science I (4cr) MAT 2020 Computer Science II (4cr) GBL 2250 Introduction to Geographic Information Systems (4cr) GBL 3250 Advanced Geographic Information Systems (4cr) GBL 4990 Independent Study (4 credits required) 3.2.14 - History and Political Science Faculty: Daleah B. Goodwin, Dongping Han, Philip L. Otterness (Chair) 3.2.14.1 - Program Overview The mission of the History and Political Science Department is to instruct students in the content and methodologies of History and Political Science while serving as exemplars of scholars working in those disciplines.
 The goals of the History and Political Science Department are the following: - 1.
 To foster informed and engaged citizens through the department's teaching and scholarship. - 2.
 To nurture a sense of educated skepticism toward the accepted truths of politics, government, and history. - 3.
 To promote the understanding that history and political science are disciplines based on argument. - 4.
 To ensure that students see the complexity of the world's politics and history, meaning that they understand that a critical, sophisticated, and informed approach is necessary for the mature understanding of these disciplines.
 The department teaches courses that emphasize critical reading and thinking, careful and thorough research, and effective writing.
 Besides preparing engaged citizens, academic training in History and Political Science is good preparation for careers in teaching, law, government service, journalism, archival and museum work, and research and writing.
-3.2.13.2 Major in History and Political Science Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the major.
+3.2.14.2 - Major in History and Political Science Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the major.
 Total Credit Hours: Students must earn a minimum of 40 credit hours in history and political science to fulfill the major requirements.
 Students have the choice of completing a regular major in History and Political Science or of completing a concentration in History or in Political Science within the broader major.
-All courses for the major and minor must have HIS or PSC prefixes except for two of the following classes for the major and one class for the minor: ECO 3060 Political Economy and Collective Choice (4cr) (non-American political science) ENS 3220 Introduction to Environmental Law (4cr) (political science, American government) GBL 3310 The Cold War (4cr) (U.S. history) Up to 8 credit hours of AP history or government credit may count toward the major or the minor.
+All courses for the major and minor must have HIS or PSC prefixes except for two of the following classes for the major and one class for the minor: ECO 3060 Political Economy and Collective Choice (4cr) (non-American political science) ENS 3220 Introduction to Environmental Law (4cr) (political science, American government) GBL 3310 The Cold War, Globalization, and Popular Culture (4cr) (U.S. history) Up to 8 credit hours of AP history or government credit may count toward the major or the minor.
 See the AP Examination Recommendations chart.
-Requirements (for the major with no concentration): - I. 12 credit hours in four 1000-level History courses.
+2.3.01 Requirements (for the major with no concentration): - I. 12 credit hours in four 1000-level History courses.
 At least one course must focus on U.S. history (including Early America), and at least one course must focus on non-U.S. history. - II.
 PSC 1510 Introduction to American Government (4cr). - III.
 4 credit hours in a 2000-level Political Science course. - IV.
 16 credit hours in four 3000-level or 4000-level History or Political Science courses.
-Two courses must be in History and two courses must be in Political Science.
-V. HIS 4800 Senior Seminar in History and Political Science (4cr).
-3.2.13.3 Concentrations 3.2.13.3.1 - History Requirements:
+Two courses must be in History and two courses must be in Political Science. - V. HIS 4800 Senior Seminar in History and Political Science (4cr).
+3.2.14.3 - Concentrations 3.2.14.3.1 - History Requirements: